 Time to work on the the top.
 There was a small chip in the veneer on the side so I knew that the veneer was thick and most likely I could save this thing.

 Application of chemical stripper.
-I wanted to use a stripper because with off the grime and other grunge on the surface I needed all the help I could get.
+I wanted to use a stripper because with all off the grime and other grunge on the surface I needed all the help I could get.

 After I scraped the stripper off I started to sand with the orbital sander.